Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes with Two Erasures

-\section{Repairing Reed-Solomon Codes\\ with Two Erasures}
+\section{Repairing Reed-Solomon Codes with Two Erasures}

-We consider the same setting as in Section~\ref{subsec:GW}, i.e. $n = |F| = |B|^t$, $k = n(1-1/|B|)$, $B = \text{GF}(p^m)$, and assume as before that $\C$ is an RS code $\rsk$ over $F$ (see Definition~\ref{def:RS}).
+We consider the same setting as in Section~\ref{subsec:GW}, i.e. $n - k \geq |B|^{t-1}$, where $B = \text{GF}(p^m)$ and $F = \text{GF}(p^{mt})$, and assume as before that $\C$ is a Reed-Solomon code $\rsk$ over $F$ (see Definition~\ref{def:RS}).
 However, we now suppose that two storage nodes failed, or equivalently, that two codeword symbols, say $\fas$ and $\fab$, are erased.
-We propose three different repair schemes, two of which are \emph{distributed}, and one of which is \emph{centralized}, to recover these two symbol erasures.
-The second distributed scheme is optimal when $n = |B|^t$ and $k = n(1-1/|B|)$.
+Two distributed repair schemes are proposed, both of which use the same bandwidth per erasure as for the case of a single erasure~\cite{GuruswamiWootters2016}.

+A typical distributed repair scheme consists of two phases: The Download Phase and the Collaboration Phase.
+In the Download Phase, the replacement nodes contact and download recovery data from all available nodes.
+In the Collaboration Phase, the replacement nodes collaborate by exchanging information among themselves to help each other complete their repair processes.
+The repair bandwidth (per erasure) is defined as the amount of data each replacement node must download from the other nodes during its repair process.